 Our Board is currently made up of eleven Trustees.
 The Board oversees the work of THE Partnership and meets around five times a year.
 The Chair of the Board also chairs the Annual General Meeting of members where Trustees are re-elected.

-Currently there is one Board sub-committee – the Finance and Audit Committee – which meets three times a year.
+Currently there is one Board sub-committee – the Finance and Operations Committee – which meets three times a year.

 Aziz is Chair of the Spitalfields Small Business Association, with whom he has worked for over 30 years.
 In the 1980s and 1990s he was Finance Director at Spitalfields Housing Association.